rmakki/retrofire/README.md

-# retrofire
+# Retrofire
-A thin Java wrapper to firebase REST api using Retrofit and okhttp
+A thin Java wrapper to firebase REST api using Retrofit and Okhttp